dhernandez0/stixels/README.md

 Type (ground=0, object=1, sky=2), starting_row, end_row, mean_disparity

+Also, for convinience, the actual rows are rows-1-given_row.

 In order to generate an image for this format, use the project ...
 (TODO: upload this project).

 ## Related Publications